 However, these creative imaginings were quickly dispelled by the delicious smells of our pub lunch at one of the historic old inns.
 There is nothing like a good feed to bring you back willingly to the here and now.
 It was after tucking into our traditional roast, fish and chips or seasonal vegetable pot pie (followed by apple crumble for dessert) that we continued on in our coach to Stonehenge.
 The first glimpse of it on the plain just off the modern highway is unforgettable.

-In addition to the Stonehenge monument itself, walking trails in the area wind amongst ancient burial mounds (burrows) that dot the surrounding hillsides.
+Beyond the iconic stone circle, walking trails wind amongst ancient burial mounds (burrows) that dot the surrounding hillsides.
 It is an amazing landscape for the amateur archaeologist and history enthusiast.

-Of course, experts in the field have long explored the mysteries of Stonehenge and Salisbury Plain, and new discoveries continue to be made.
-Reinvestigation of old ones also reveals new information about the place and the people who came here – some travelling vast distances in the process.
+Experts in the field have long explored the mysteries of Stonehenge and Salisbury Plain, and new discoveries continue to be made.
+Reinvestigation of old finds also reveals new information about the place and the people who came here – some travelling vast distances in the process.

 Even without access to the inner circle of the stone temple, by walking the path around Stonehenge, you can get surprisingly close to the giant stone blocks.
 A low fence suggests rather than prevents access to the circle, and this is certainly no impediment to taking unobstructed photographs of the monument – and plenty of them, from every possible angle.